Opposition to mui tsai: Clara and Hugh Haslewood

 In August 1919 Clara Haslewood and her husband Hugh, a retired Royal Navy lieutenant-commander moved to Hong Kong.
-In November of the same year, Haslewood wrote several letters criticizing the Mui Tsai system and her writings were published by four newspapers.
+In November of the same year, Haslewood wrote several letters criticizing the mui tsai system and her writings were published by four newspapers.
 The attention these letters gained led reactionary governor, Sir Reginald Stubbs to have the Admiralty transfer Haslewood's husband.
-After returning to Britain, Haslewood continued to oppose the Mui Tsai system by speaking out in the press and writing to members of Parliament.
-In 1930, Clara and Hughe Haslewood published their book Child Slavery in Hong Kong: The Mui tsai System in which the mui tsai system was likened to slavery.
-After the Mui Tsai system gained awareness internationally, the Anti-Slavery and Aborigines Protection Society, the Fabian Society, the International Woman Suffrage Alliance, and the League of Nations began pressuring the Colonial Office to put an end to the practice.
+After returning to Britain, Haslewood continued to oppose the mui tsai system by speaking out in the press and writing to members of Parliament.
+In 1930, Clara and Hughe Haslewood published their book Child Slavery in Hong Kong: The Mui Tsai System in which the mui tsai system was likened to slavery.
+After the mui tsai system gained awareness internationally, the Anti-Slavery and Aborigines Protection Society, the Fabian Society, the International Woman Suffrage Alliance, and the League of Nations began pressuring the Colonial Office to put an end to the practice.

 Female Domestic Service Bill

-The Secretary of State of the Colonies, Winston Churchill supported the anti-Mui Tsai movement and in 1922, he pledged to the House of Commons that within a year the practice would be ended.
-In 1923, the Female Domestic Service Bill banning the importing and transferring of Mui Tsai was established by the Hong Kong Legislative Council under the British Parliament.
-In a letter published by the Manchester Guardian in 1929, Churchill was criticized for being unable to fully abolishing the Mui Tsai system.
-Later that year, the Female Domestic Service (Amendment) Ordinance was enacted requiring all Mui Tsai to be registered.
-However, the Mui Tsai system continued because girls were acquired as adopted daughters in order to circumvent the mandatory registration.
+The Secretary of State of the Colonies, Winston Churchill supported the anti-mui tsai movement and in 1922, he pledged to the House of Commons that within a year the practice would be ended.
+In 1923, the Female Domestic Service Bill banning the importing and transferring of mui tsai was established by the Hong Kong Legislative Council under the British Parliament.
+In a letter published by the Manchester Guardian in 1929, Churchill was criticized for being unable to fully abolishing the mui tsai system.
+Later that year, the Female Domestic Service (Amendment) Ordinance was enacted requiring all mui tsai to be registered.
+However, the mui tsai system continued because girls were acquired as adopted daughters in order to circumvent the mandatory registration.
 This led to an Ordinance in 1938 which required all adopted girls to be registered as well.
-By preventing the trading of Mui Tsai and recording adoptions, as existing Mui Tsai grew old enough to marry, the system was expected to eventually come to an end.
+By preventing the trading of mui tsai and recording adoptions, as existing mui tsai grew old enough to marry, the system was expected to eventually come to an end.

 1926 Slavery Convention

 The Convention to Suppress the Slave Trade and Slavery known as the 1926 Slavery Convention is an international treaty formed under the League of Nations.
 The Convention was signed on September 25, 1926 and on March 9, 1927 it was entered into the League of Nations Treaty Series.
+It was the result of the Temporary Slavery Commission (TSC) of 1924-1926, which had addressed the Mui Tsai trade in girls in China, which was a matter given international attention at this point.

 The treaty established articles and rules banning slave trade and slavery.
-Britain was a signatory of the Convention, bringing international attention to anti-Mui Tsai efforts.
+Britain was a signatory of the Convention, bringing international attention to anti-mui tsai efforts.